Professor of Biology

 I am a population geneticist who studies the ecology, evolution, and genetics of amphibians.

 I teach in the Department of Biology.
-I've been at Southwestern for the past seven years.
+I've been at Southwestern for the past ten years.
 Prior to coming to Southwestern, I taught at Baylor University in Waco, Texas and Connecticut College in New London Connecticut.

 PhD, University of Colorado 1980

 Professor and holder of the Lillian Nelson Pratt Chair

 January 01, 2005 - present

 Baylor University, Waco, TX Assistant Professor, Associate Professor, and Professor of Biology, 1984-2005.
 Baylor University, Waco, TX Associate Dean for Sciences, 1996-2002.
 Connecticut College, New London, CT Assistant Professor of Biology, 1980-1984.

 The teacher acts as a guide for student-centered learning.